PESTILLILAB/PESTILLILAB.github.io/content/home/map.md

 mapData : '/assets/institutions.json'
 width: 1000
 height : 500
-title: Map Title
-subtitle: subtitle
-tags : ['map']
-backgroundColor : '#FFFFFF'
-titleColor : '#000000'
+title: Network of collaborators
+subtitle: Our research is developed in collaroation with many scientists and technologists working in many different countries tags : ['map'] backgroundColor : '#FFFFFF' titleColor : '#000000'